 The technique works by interrupting your dream by putting an alarm to wake you up and then going back into your next dream, which is supposed to be lucid.

 The goal is to experience sleep paralysis and let it aid you into a lucid dream.

 Here are the steps:

-1 – Set the alarm for 2 hours before you usually wake-up.
-The goal is to aim to hit the time you are entering REM sleep (the stage of sleep where dreams occur).
+1 – Set the alarm for 2 hours before you usually wake up.
+The goal is to aim for the time you are entering REM sleep (the stage of sleep where dreams occur).

-Important: Use download an app (such as the “Alarm Xtreme Free”) where the alarm sound stops automatically without needing to hit the off button.
+Important: Use an app (such as “Alarm Xtreme Free”) where the alarm sound stops automatically without needing to hit the off button.

-This could take a little practice, but when your alarm clock sounds, do nothing – stay still & acknowledge it without moving your body at all.
+This could take a little practice, but when your alarm clock sounds, do nothing – stay still and acknowledge it without moving your body at all.

 3 – Enter sleep paralysis.